ckni/dl_avatar/readme.md

 ## About

-This is a simple Node.JS application that will download the avatars of all contributors to any specified GitHub Project.
+A simple Node.js application that will download the avatars of all contributors to any specified GitHub Project.

 ## Usage